Full-Fibre/technical-exercise/README.md

 # Full Fibre technical exercise

+**Please don't spend more than an hour on this technical assessment**

 * This repository contains two `.csv` files relating to car sales stored in `data-in/`
 * One `.csv` contains vehicle data and one `.csv` contains purchase data
 * Please use the data to provide answers to the following questions: